-- All new housing and major non-residential development should incorporate renewable and low carbon energy production equipment to meet at least 10% of predicted total energy requirements (after Co2 reductions from energy efficiency measures). - b) All proposals for major development must demonstrate that the heating and cooling systems have been selected in accordance with the heating and cooling hierarchy and that the lowest carbon solution that is feasible is used.
-Applicants will be required to submit a feasibility assessment to provide a rationale for the chosen heating/cooling system. - c) Major development within areas identified as heat network opportunity clusters, will be required to connect to district heating networks where they exist, or will be expected to maximise opportunities for the development of a future district heating network.
-Where this is not possible, a viability assessment should be submitted to justify departure from the heating hierarchy. - d) The development of renewable, low carbon, or decentralised energy schemes will be supported and community initiatives encouraged where proposals: - are located appropriately and do not cause an unacceptable impact on surrounding uses or the local environment, landscape character or visual appearance of the area (including the South Downs National Park), taking into account the cumulative impact of other energy generation schemes; and - ii) mitigate any potential noise, odour, traffic or other impacts of the development so as not to cause an unacceptable impact on the environment or local amenity.
+- All new housing and major non-residential development should incorporate renewable and low carbon energy production equipment to meet at least 10% of predicted total energy requirements (after C02 reductions from energy efficiency measures). - b) All proposals for major development must demonstrate that the heating and cooling systems have been selected in accordance with the heating and cooling hierarchy and that the lowest carbon solution that is feasible is used.

+Applicants will be required to submit a feasibility assessment to provide a rationale for the chosen heating/cooling system.

+- c) Applicants for major development within areas identified as heat network opportunity clusters should demonstrate how they have considered connecting to district heating networks where: - i) they exist at the time of permission being granted; - ii) the heat network route lies adjacent to the site; and - iii) otherwise it is feasible and viable to do so.
+Alternatively, where a heat network route is planned but has not been delivered, sites adjacent to the planned heat network routes should consider being heat network ready to enable a future connection. - d) The development of renewable, low carbon, or decentralised energy schemes will be supported and community initiatives encouraged where proposals: - i) are located appropriately and do not cause an unacceptable impact on surrounding uses or the local environment, landscape character or visual appearance of the area (including the South Downs National Park), taking into account the cumulative impact of other energy generation schemes; and - ii) mitigate any potential noise, odour, traffic or other impacts of the development so as not to cause an unacceptable impact on the environment or local amenity.